ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/1listo/4-SpellsFeatsClassesItems.md

 Druids always have Speak With Animals prepared.
 They gain find familiar and flock of familiar at the appropriate levels.
 The Goodberry spell is buffed.
 Shilelagh is more powerful, is a permanent effect, and applies to a wider variety of weapons.
 Animal summons are improved.
 While Druids may not have many subclasses added, they are significantly better in Listo.

+New Subclasses:

+* Circle of Stormchasers
+* Circle of Winter

 ## Fighter

 Eldritch Knight weapon bonds are permanent, similar to Warlock Pact of the Blade weapon bonds.
 You no longer need to remember to redo your bond every morning.